-There are times when we will encounter a working culture whose communication has turned backwards: issues are not addressed in meetings where they could be dealt with, but are instead discussed in secret among staff without ever being resolved.
-Not only is this an unproductive environment, it involves issues that if not resolved, can fester causing more damage in the long term.
-So how do we turn it around before the molehill becomes a mountain?
+In many organizations, workplace communication can sometimes take a troubling turn.
+Critical issues that should be addressed in meetings where they could be dealt with often remain unspoken, and discussed in secrecy among staff, leading to persistent problems that never seem to get resolved.
+Not only is this an unproductive environment, but it involves issues that if not resolved, can fester causing more damage in the long term.

 If the work culture or leadership isn’t open to this type of approach, or it isn’t effective when implemented, we can turn to the power of anonymity and confidentiality.

 This could sound something like “Before we dive into today’s discussion, I want to establish a meeting norm that ensures confidentiality when leadership is absent.
 This means that during certain parts of our meeting, where we might touch upon sensitive topics or share concerns, what is said in this room will remain confidential.
 We won’t attribute any comments to specific individuals.

 I want to assure everyone that your input is incredibly valuable to us, and we want to create a safe space where you can express your thoughts openly.
 So, if you share something today, rest assured that it will be communicated back to our management team without revealing who said it.
 This way, we can address issues effectively while respecting your privacy and fostering open communication.”